My new cookbook Big Vegan Flavor is now available!

 Let it rest before slicing.

-But don’t let it sit in the pan too long, or it can develop a soggy bottom.
-Instead, transfer to a wire rack to cool completely.
+But don’t let it sit in the pan too long, as it will cause the bread develop a soggy bottom.

-For a less sweet banana bread.
+For a less sweet banana bread, use less sugar.

 The bread isn’t overly sweet, but if you’re limiting your sugar intake, feel free to use as little as ¼ cup of sugar.